Nam Tok railway station

 Nam Tok railway station is a railway station located in Tha Sao Subdistrict, Sai Yok District, Kanchanaburi.
 The station is a class 2 railway station, located 194.24 km from Thon Buri railway station.
 Nam Tok is the current terminus for daily trains from Bangkok on the Death Railway line.
 However, an excursion train from Bangkok during the weekends continues to Nam Tok Sai Yok Noi Halt, a few kilometres from the station.

-The station opened in July 1958 from Wang Pho railway station, as part of State Railway of Thailand's project in rebuilding the railway after the Second World War.
+The station reopened in July 1958 from Wang Pho railway station, as part of State Railway of Thailand's project in rebuilding the railway after the Second World War.
+The name "Nam Tok" (Thai for waterfall) refers to the nearby Sai Yok Noi waterfall.
+It was formerly named "Tha Sao" like the village, but later changed to "Nam Tok" because Tha Sao was an already existing station on the Northern Line.